mggg/VoteKit/docs/user/tutorial/1_intro.rst

 Getting started with VoteKit
 ============================

-VoteKit is a Python packaged developed by MGGG in order to support computational social choice researchers, as well as practitioners and advocates interested in so-called “alternative” systems of election.
+VoteKit is a Python package developed by MGGG in order to support computational social choice researchers as well as practitioners and advocates interested in so-called “alternative” systems of election.
 This first section will help us hit the ground running by introducing some of our key vocabulary and introducing some Python syntax along the